zepheira/pybibframe/test/README.md

 	py.test test/test_marc_basics.py

-If you update code in a way that affects output, you can update the expected output as in the following example.
+If you update code in a way that affects output, you can update the expected output (once you've verified that the new output is more correct, of course) as in the following example.

     cd test/resource
     marc2bf gunslinger.mrx --canonical -o gunslinger.versa